TV Tropes is 149% Funded

 - Tora!
 Tora!
 Tora! - An acclaimed joint US/Japanese production that depicts the Pearl Harbor attack from both sides

-- Pearl Harbor - An un-acclaimed US production about the same battle (as well as the Doolittle Raid, and a love triangle drama that leads up to the actual battle) that depicts the Pearl Harbor attack as envisioned by video game addicts who flunked Modern American History class in high school.
+- Pearl Harbor - An un-acclaimed US production about the same battle (as well as the Doolittle Raid, the Battle of Britain, and a love triangle drama that leads up to the actual battle) that depicts the Pearl Harbor attack as envisioned by video game addicts who flunked Modern American History class in high school.

 - Sands of Iwo Jima - John Wayne propaganda film

 - Midway - about the turning point of the Pacific war, notable for lacking a special effects budget and using mostly Stock Footage, though still suprisingly good

 - The Thin Red Line - about a squad of Marines island-hopping, although the title is an allegorical reference to a small Scottish force in the Crimean War